Jean-Claude Van Damme: 2008–2013: Return to mainstream

-In 2013 Van Damme acted in the comedy Welcome to the Jungle.
+In 2013, he acted in the comedy Welcome to the Jungle.
 Also that year, he played the main villain in Enemies Closer, an American action thriller film directed by Peter Hyams.
-On 13 November 2013, Volvo Trucks released an advertisement on YouTube that shows Van Damme doing the splits while perched with each of his feet on the outer rearview mirrors of one semi-trailer truck and one box truck moving backwards, which Van Damme describes in the commercial as "the most epic of splits".
+On 13 November 2013, Volvo Trucks released an advertisement on YouTube that shows Van Damme doing the splits while perched with each of his feet on the outer rearview mirrors of one semi-trailer truck and one box truck moving backwards, which he describes in the commercial as "the most epic of splits".
 The video quickly went viral around the web, receiving more than 11 million views in three days, 35 million in the first week.
 It was dubbed as The Epic Split.

+2014–present: Subsequent films

 Swelter is a 2014 American action film where he plays one of the leads.
 It stars Lennie James, and co-stars Grant Bowler, Josh Henderson, and Alfred Molina.
 James plays a sheriff in a small town who has a dark past that he can not remember, only to have to confront it when his ex-partners show up looking for stolen money they believe he has.

-2015, he starred in the action thriller film Pound of Flesh, directed by Ernie Barbarash.
+In 2015, he starred in the action thriller film Pound of Flesh, directed by Ernie Barbarash.
 Also that year, he had a supporting role in a Chinese superhero parody film.

 In 2016, he returned to his voice role of Master Croc in the Kung Fu Panda franchise for the third installment.
 Also that year, he acted in Kickboxer: Vengeance directed by John Stockwell.
-It is a reboot of the original where Van Damme was the lead.
-That year he also played the lead in the tv serie Jean-Claude Van Johnson.
+It is a reboot of the original where he was the lead.
+That year he also played the lead in the TV series Jean-Claude Van Johnson.

 In 2017, he starred in Kill 'Em All, an action film directed by Peter Malota.

 In 2018, he returned to his role in Kickboxer: Retaliation, a sequel to the reboot.
 That same year, he acted in Black Water.
 It co-stars Dolph Lundgren in the fifth collaboration between both actors as well as the first time they appear together as on-screen allies.
 In 22 August of that same year, he starred in Julien Leclercq's The Bouncer.

-In 2019, Van Damme starred in We Die Young.

-In 2021, Van Damme starred in The Last Mercenary.

-In 2022, Van Damme voiced the character Jean-Clawed in the computer animation film Minions: The Rise of Gru.
+In 2019, he starred in We Die Young.
+In 2021, he starred in The Last Mercenary.
+In 2022, he voiced the character Jean-Clawed in the computer animation film Minions: The Rise of Gru.

-Monument
+In 2023, he featured his likeness and voice as Johnny Cage in the fighting game Mortal Kombat 1 (2023).
+In 2024, he debuted in Hitman: World of Assassination as the game's latest "elusive target".
+The game features Van Damme in the role of Max Valliant, a former ICA agent who avoided a previous assassination attempt several years prior.